dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 author: johlju
 ---

-_This assumes to repository is using the pattern from the [Sampler](https://github.com/gaelcolas/Sampler)_ _project._
+_This assumes the repository is using the pattern from the [Sampler](https://github.com/gaelcolas/Sampler)_ _project._

 With the release of [Pester v4.10](https://www.powershellgallery.com/packages/Pester/4.10.0) it is now possible to upload the Pester generated JoCoCo file to [Codecov.io](https://codecov.io).
 This is the same file that is used to upload code coverage to Azure Pipelines.
 Codecov.io needed missing attributes to be part of the JaCoCo XML file.
-Those attributes that was missing was ignored by Azure Pipelines.
+Those attributes that were missing were ignored by Azure Pipelines.

-To upload code coverage to Codecov.io we need to change the `build.yaml`, add a `codecov.yml`, and the stage `Test` by modifying the existing unit test job and add a new job that uploads the coverage.
+To upload code coverage to Codecov.io we need to change the `build.yaml`, add a `codecov.yml`, and change the stage `Test` in the file `azure-pipelines.yml` by modifying the existing unit test job and adding a new job that uploads the coverage.

 ## Modify `build.yaml`